$6,795 | Completing Grades 9–12

 You’ll fall asleep to desert breezes and village sounds, and wake up to the rhythm of rural Morocco.
 It’s simple, real, and unforgettable.

-• Meals are cooked by local partners and shared as a group—often on a terrace, in a family courtyard, or around a desert campfire.
+• Meals are cooked by local partners and shared as a group, often on a terrace, in a family courtyard, a restaurant, or around a desert campfire.

 Cook Crew